 We’ll assess your child as soon as possible.
 But, although waiting times are reducing, there may still be a wait and we will inform you of this in your referral pack.

 Each assessment is conducted by two clinicians (sometimes three).
 One team member will gather information from you about your child, while the other spends time with your child to observe their communication, social interaction and play/interests.
 Where possible we will do this at the same time (ie you will be seen in one room and your child in another at the same time), but sometimes the appointments will be offered on separate days.

 We will also review the information provided from the questionnaires completed before the assessment and from other professionals who know your child.
 At the end of the appointment we will discuss our findings with you.
 Often a decision can be made on the same day.
 Sometimes further information is requested and this could include a visit to school to observe the young person and discuss them with a member of staff.
 If this is the case we will arrange for you to come for a feedback session after the extra information has been gathered.

-For more information watch our video on 'what to expect in an assessment.'
+For more information watch our video on what to expect at an assessment

 What happens after the assessment

 The assessment may lead to a diagnosis of autism.
 If this is the case we will provide information about further sources of support and make recommendations for the support your child should receive.
 Once an assessment is complete, parents and carers are given information about support available at home and at school.
 This includes information on autism-specific parenting workshops and groups in their area, and access to specialist advisory teachers where possible.
 Parents will also be invited to join an online support network.

 A number of children that come in for an autism assessment will not receive a diagnosis of autism.
 If this is the case we will discuss your child's strengths and difficulties and make recommendations about further sources of support your child should receive.
 This includes information on autism-specific parenting workshops and groups in the area, and access to specialist advisory teachers where possible.
 You’ll also be invited to join an online support network for parents and carers.